grow-graphics/gd/Readme.md

 a way to unintentionally do something unsafe (like double free, use-after-free or a segfault), using methods on types exported by the root `gd` package please open an issue.

+## Recommendations

+Start with a main.go file, model your project in Go using structs to represent the world, space or state of your project.
+Go is an excellent language for textual representation.
+Use the `gd` command to launch the Godot editor when you want to create visual representation of your structures.
+Godot is an excellent tool for importing media, managing assets and designing the visual and spatial aspects of a project.
+Don't forget to write tests!

 ## Performance